Get Rid of Scale Insects on Indoor Plants

 Where to Find Scale on Houseplants

 Most scale are found attached to the stems and the backs of leaves, usually along central leaf veins.
-You may notice the affected areas to be weak and turn yellow.
-Scale are especially a nuisance to ficus and ferns.
+You may notice the infested leaves or fronds to be weak and turn yellow, and possibly fall off.

 Young scale insects can usually be controlled with a spray of soapy water.
 Use mild dishwashing liquid that doesn't contain fragrance or other additives.
 Mix 2 teaspoonfuls with 1 gallon of room-temperature water.
 Use a spray bottle to spray the soapy water and coat the leaves and stems thoroughly.
 Spray once a week for at least a month or until you no longer find insects.
 Always rinse off the soapy solution thoroughly with room-temperature water.

 Adult scale can be more difficult to remove.
 If spraying doesn't work, use an old toothbrush dipped in soapy water to scrub them off.
-Heavily infested areas should be pruned.
+Heavily infested areas that are badly damaged should be pruned.

-If the infestation is bad, use a Bonide® Insecticidal Soap Ready to Use Spray made for indoor plants.
+If the infestation is bad, use an Insecticidal Soap made for indoor plants.
 Make sure your plant is listed on the product label.
 Read the label carefully and follow the manufacturer's directions for use.

 1. Home